brainboxdotcc/DPP/docpages/INDEX.md

 It is created by the developer of [TriviaBot](https://triviabot.co.uk) and contributed to by a dedicated team of developers.

-This project is in alpha stages of development.
+This project is in beta stages of development.

 ## Library features: